RaghavaAlajangi/DCscope/docs/README.md

-Shape-Out documentation
+DCscope documentation
 =======================
-Building the documentation of Shape-Out requires Python 3.
+Building the documentation of DCscope requires Python 3.
 To install the requirements for building the documentation, run

     pip install -r requirements.txt